Fancy11111/GroceryList/README.md

 The elements and functionalities were assigned and can not be changed.
 We have to use deployd as a 'backend' with specific configs that could not be changed either.

-## Requirements for running this web application
+## Requirements to run this web application

 For anyone wanting to try this on their own PC, you have to either:
 * Run deployd with a collection called 'einkaufsliste'